sjohns09/EnviNav/README.md

 ```
 roslaunch envi_nav mapping_demo.launch record_bag:=false
 ```
+ - Follow the instructions provided in the external window when the demo is launched

 To close the mapping demo press ctrl^C in the terminal window twice (once to close the keyboard teleop and another to exit the launch file).

 ### Navigation Demo